idleberg/web-porridge/README.md

 Type: `string`

 Specifies an object property as a dot notation string.
-Allows granular reading and writing.
+Allows granular reads and updates.

 ## License